CZ-NIC/knot/doc/man_knotc.rst

 **zone-flush** [*zone*...]
   Trigger a zone journal flush into the zone file.

-**zone-sing** [*zone*...]
+**zone-sign** [*zone*...]
   Trigger a zone resign (if enabled).

 **conf-init**
-  Initialize the confdb. (*)
+  Initialize the configuration database. (*)

 **conf-check**
   Check the server configuration. (*)

 **conf-import** *filename*
-  Import a config file into the confdb.
-Ensure the server is not accessing the confdb! (*)
+  Import a configuration file into the configuration database.
+Ensure the server is not using the configuration database! (*)

 **conf-export** *filename*
-  Export the confdb into a config file. (*)
+  Export the configuration database into a config file. (*)

 **conf-list** [*item*]
-  List the confdb sections or section items.
+  List the configuration database sections or section items.

 **conf-read** [*item*]
-  Read the item from the active confdb.
+  Read the item from the active configuration database.

 **conf-begin**
-  Begin a writing confdb transaction.
+  Begin a writing configuration database transaction.
 Only one transaction can be opened at a time.

 **conf-commit**
-  Commit the confdb transaction.
+  Commit the configuration database transaction.

 **conf-abort**
-  Rollback the confdb transaction.
+  Rollback the configuration database transaction.

 **conf-diff** [*item*]
   Get the item difference in the transaction.